 13-15 July 2010

 … and that is where my diary stops – after 3.5 months of travel around America, New Zealand, Australia, Singapore, Malaysia, Vietnam and Hong Kong, I never finished my travel journal but I can still recall that night’s activities.
-As with the last club we went to, the place we went that night had a big charge on the door and then an open bar when you were inside.
-The difference this night was that it was Ladies’ Night in Wanchai, meaning that, at the bar we went to, it was free entry for girls- and still an open bar inside.
+As with the last club we went to (Sugar in SoHo), the place we went that night had a big charge on the door and then an open bar when you were inside.
+The difference this night was that it was Ladies’ Night in Wanchai, meaning that, at the bar we went to, it was free entry for girls… and still an open bar inside.
 So basically, we got free entry and free drinks all night.
 Thankfully, this time I was off the antibiotics so I could actually make the most of it.

-In the morning, I could tell I’d made the most of it.
-I wasn’t feeling pretty as we went out into the heat for breakfast with my host and her mother.
+In the morning, I could tell I’d had a good night.
+I wasn’t feeling pretty as we went out into the heat for breakfast with The HK Friend and her mother.
 Thankfully the food perked me up, so I could manage wandering around a market before it was time to leave for our flight back home to England.

 - Hong Kong Part One: Twilight, chicken’s feet and eating out of the toilet

 - Hong Kong Part Two: a night out, city views and palm reading

 - Hong Kong Part Three: the Gold Coast, roast geese and a boat tour